No Mans Sky Update 2.12 Is Available to Download Right Now

 The continued support Hello Games has given to No Man’s Sky since its launch in 2016 cannot be overstated.
-Since then, we’ve seen numerous updates, DLC, and recently the implementation of a VR mode with its Beyond expansion.
+Since then, we’ve seen numerous updates, additions, patches, improvements, and recently the implementation of a VR mode with its Beyond expansion.
 The latest No Man’s Sky patch is now available in the form of update 2.12 and it adds a number of fixes, new events, and more ways to earn Quicksilver.

-By completing the new Nexus missions, players will have a chance to earn Quicksilver, an alternative form of currency available in No Man’s Sky.
+By completing the new Nexus missions, players will have a chance to earn Quicksilver, an alternative form of currency available in No Man’s Sky that lets players get cosmetics in the game.
 You’ll also find that the image quality in PSVR has been improved, with reduced blurriness.

 The full list of patch notes can be found below: